TeemuKoivisto/example-kubernetes-stack/KUBERNETES.md

 So we'll have to persist the volume to our own filesystem, here's a one guide that I found: https://stackoverflow.com/questions/48534980/mount-local-directory-into-pod-in-minikube

 I can't be bothered with passing mount-flags to minikube that I'll forget anyway after deleting & restarting it to change the RAM/CPU limits.
-Instead I'd create a folder to path `~/k8s-mount` and change the hostPath of the YAML according to this table https://kubernetes.io/docs/setup/minikube/#mounted-host-folders.
+Instead I'll create a folder to path `~/k8s-mount` and change the hostPath of the YAML according to this table https://kubernetes.io/docs/setup/minikube/#mounted-host-folders.
 So in macOS the hosted folder is `/Users/`:
 ```
   hostPath:
     path: /Users/teemu/k8s-mount/spark-data